tobgu/pyrsistent/README.rst

     Traceback (most recent call last):
     PTypeError: Invalid type for field BRecord.x, was float

+Note that the Enum type introduced in Python 3 is an iterable.
+This makes it impossible to use as a single, standalone, type.
+This can be worked around by wrapping it in a tuple.
+This is trick is valid for all types that are also iterables.
+See #83 for more information.

 Mandatory fields
 ****************
 Fields are not mandatory by default but can be specified as such.
 If fields are missing an